MathieuCarriere/perslay/README.md

 # PersLay: A Simple and Versatile Neural Network Layer for Persistence Diagrams

+__Note:__ This is an alpha version of PersLay.
+Feel free to contact the authors for any remark, suggestion, bug, etc.

 This repository provides the implementation of PersLay, a tensorflow layer specially desgined to handle persistence diagrams.
 This implementation follows the work presented in [1].